Passengers are carried on Scottish Citylink services subject to the following terms and conditions.

 * the conditions set out in the notices and other publications issued by another party if your ticket enables you to use any of their goods or services.

-One child under five years of age not occupying a seat, and accompanied by an adult fare-paying passenger, will be carried free of charge.
+One child under five years of age not occupying a seat, and accompanied by an adult fare-paying passenger or the holder of a valid Scottish National Entitlement Scheme Card, will be carried free of charge.
 Any additional child or children, accompanied by the same adult, and all children aged 5 to 15 years inclusive will be carried at the 30% Discount Fare unless stated otherwise.
 Discounts apply to selected ticket types: Singles, Day Returns and Returns

 In the interest of safety, unaccompanied children under 8 years of age will not knowingly be carried in any circumstances.